'Streets Of Rage' film in the works from 'John Wick' creator

 The fourth film in the John Wick franchise is scheduled to be released on March 24, 2023, after it was delayed by the coronavirus pandemic.

 Along with the John Wick franchise, Kolstad wrote action thriller Nobody starring Bob Odenkirk and served as a producer on The Falcon And The Winter Soldier.
-He’s working on numerous video game adaptations, serving as a writer on a live-action film of Just Cause and Netflix’s upcoming Spinter Cell animated series.
+He’s working on numerous video game adaptations, serving as a writer on a live-action film of Just Cause and Netflix’s upcoming Splinter Cell animated series.

 John Wick director Chad Stahelski was recently announced to be directing an adaptation of Ghost of Tsushima from Sony and PlayStation Productions.